 The craggy summit of Dykh-Tau.
 Photo: Getty.

-Dykh-Tau is the second highest peak in the Caucasus Mountains, around three miles north of the Georgian border.
-It’s also known as one of the 'Brothers of Bezengi' (the other is Koshtan-Tau) - part of the huge wall of mountains constituting the Northern Massif, in the Bezengi National Park.
+Dykh-Tau, the second highest peak in the Caucasus at 5,250 meters, is three miles north of Georgia's border.
+Known as one of the 'Brothers of Bezengi' alongside Koshtan-Tau, it is part of the Northern Massif in Bezengi National Park.

 Despite being a little shorter than Mount Elbrus, Dykh-Tau is a much more technical climb.
 There’s no easy route to the summit - it’s renowned for its technical difficulty, and avalanches are common.
 A great deal of advanced planning is required to get a permit for the Bezengi area.